deswong/aquariumcontroller/FEATURES.md

 ---

-**Your aquarium controller now has professional-grade accuracy, ML predictions, and LCD display! 🐠🎯🇦🇺**
+**Your aquarium controller now has professional-grade accuracy, ML predictions, and OLED display! 🐠🎯🇦🇺**